Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 <details>
   <summary>Click to expend</summary>
 Solution:
 This issue is often caused by incorrect AB wire sequence in connecting cable.
 Try swapping the connections.
 If the problem persists, check for possible PCB issues, such as:
 - Loose solder joints on components
 - Faulty communication wiring (e.g., missing resistors in communication lines)
 - Incorrect chip orientation or poor soldering causing virtual connections

+Worst case scenario, the AMS connector board or printer motherboard is damaged.
 </details>